What is a temple and shrine seal book?

 The really big temples or shrines usually have nicer looking seal books.

-Usually you pay around 1000yen for such a book and you’ll get your first seal in the temple/shrine you bought it for free.
+They cost around 1000 yen and you’ll get your first seal in the temple / shrine you bought it for free.

 Try to copy and paste [朱印帳] into Google’s Image search and you’ll see all the great designs!